adwait-ai/mcp_data_gov_in/learning_mcp.md

 @mcp.tool()
 async def inspect_dataset_structure(resource_id: str, sample_size: int = 5) -> str:
     """
-    Quick inspection of dataset structure and available columns.
+    🔴 MANDATORY: Dataset structure inspection - REQUIRED before any downloads!

-    Use this function first to understand the data structure, then use download_filtered_dataset with specific column filters to get only the data you need.
+    You MUST use this function first to understand the data structure before using download_dataset() or download_filtered_dataset().
+This reveals available columns, data types, and filtering possibilities.
     """
 ```